Smooth profinite groups, I: geometrizing Kummer theory: Statement of Theorem A.

-In this section, we state and prove the first lifting theorem of this article, to be thought of as a generalization of classical Kummer theory, for $H^1(\Gal(F_{sep}/F),\mu_{p^r})$, to the broader context of torsors for $(G,\W_r)$-line bundles, over a $(G,\F_p)$-scheme $S$.
-It applies to arbitrary depth $e$.
+In this section, we state and prove the main result of this article: a generalization of classical Kummer theory, for $H^1(\Gal(F_{sep}/F),\mu_{p^r})$, to the broader context of torsors for $(G,\W_r)$-line bundles, over a $(G,\F_p)$-scheme $S$.

 \begin{thmA*} Let $(G,\Z/p^{1+e}(1))$ be a $(n,e)$-cyclotomic pair, relatively to some integer $n \in \N^{\ast}$ and $e\in \N^{\ast} \cup \{\infty\}$.

 Pick an integer $1 \leq r \leq e$.
 Let $S$ be a $(G,\F_p)$-scheme and $L$ be a $G$-linearized line bundle over $S$.
 Consider a strongly geometrically trivial class